SamHGA/HP-EliteBook-2570p-OpenCore-EFI/README.md

    - Before using this EFI make sure to generate your own SMBIOS information with [GenSMBIOS](https://github.com/corpnewt/GenSMBIOS) using `MacBookPro10,1` and place it in `PlatformInfo` before using this EFI.
 If you don't know how to do this, see: **"What if I don't know how to use [GenSMBIOS](https://github.com/corpnewt/GenSMBIOS)?"**
    - You cannot enable SIP, Secure Boot or remove the `-no_compat_check` boot arg or you will break the boot process.
 For more information, see: **"What if I want to enable SIP?"**, **"What if I want to enable Secure Boot?"**, and **"What if I want to remove the boot arg?"**
    - `AppleXcpmCfgLock` has to stay enabled in the config.plist as CFG Lock can't currently be disabled through normal means.
 We don't use `AppleCpuPmCfgLock` as we have enabled XCPM.
-   - You need to have emulated NVRAM setup, see **"What if I don't know how to enable emulated NVRAM?"**
+   - You need to have emulated NVRAM set up, see **"What if I don't know how to enable emulated NVRAM?"**

 ## BIOS Changes
    ### Settings